 So what happens when you go from using drugs or alcohol to getting sober?
 Yes, you eliminate the immediate risk of suffering further substance-induced damage, but much still remains.
 What is often leftover is a jumble of feelings and behaviors that support an addicted lifestyle.

 You may have heard of the term “dry drunk.”
 A dry drunk (or drug user) is someone who no longer drinks but who still exhibits behaviors synonymous with addiction.
-If you are a dry drunk, it doesn’t mean that you appear under the influence of substances without using.
+If you are a dry drunk, it doesn’t mean that you appear under the influence of substances without using or drinking.
 What it means is that even though the substance has been removed, you still behave the same.
 Learning how to modify negative feelings and behaviors is imperative in order to avoid becoming a “dry drunk.”
-This is achieved by focusing on your emotional sobriety.
+This is achieved by focusing on your emotional sobriety in recovery.

 What is Emotional Sobriety?

 Emotional sobriety is a concept that was first developed by the infamous Bill W., founder of Alcoholics Anonymous (AA).
-He often discussed emotional sobriety, as it was something he believed in order to reach a true spiritual awakening.
-One of the best ways he described emotional sobriety reads as follows:
+He often discussed emotional sobriety as related to Alcoholics Anonymous, as it was something he believed was needed in order to reach a true spiritual awakening.
+One of the best ways Bill Wilson himself describes emotional sobriety reads as follows:

 “How shall our unconscious—from which so many of our fears, compulsions and phony aspirations still stream—be brought into line with what we actually believe, know and want!
 How to convince our dumb, raging and hidden “Mr. Hyde” becomes our main task.”

-Emotional sobriety refers to your emotional wellbeing after you have stopped actively abusing drugs or alcohol.
-You need to identify, address, and manage the negative behaviors/emotions connected to your substance abuse.
+To begin getting solid mental health, it helps to identify, address, and manage the negative behaviors/emotions connected to your substance abuse in the first place.
+Not only does this help you stay sober, but it will also help with your underlying emotional sobriety itself.
 Just because you stopped using does not mean that you are “healed” or “cured.”
 Addressing these issues is just as important as getting sober.
 How can you expect to make genuine changes in your life while still having negative feelings and poor behaviors?
-Emotional sobriety keeps you actively working on improving your emotional wellness and maturity.
+Being aware of the need for emotional sobriety in your Twelve Step Program keeps you actively working on improving your emotional wellness and maturity.

 Why is Emotional Sobriety Important?